Close Search

 So what's changing?
 Not a lot!

-The schedule of pick-up will move to every two weeks for recycling and trash, and remain every week for compost.
+• The schedule of pick-up will move to every two weeks for recycling and trash, and remain every week for compost.
 Please check the Disposal Guide for details on acceptable materials for each stream and view the Pick-up Schedule to identify your appropriate pick-up day for each stream.
+This change is anticipated to take effect on July 1, 2026.
+The change is dependent on the outcome of Open Town Meeting and contract negotiations with Casella.

-The Town will collect compost through staff and equipment at the Department of Public Works.
+• The Town will collect compost through staff and equipment at the Department of Public Works.
 Why?
 Because this is currently the cheapest way to provide this service to the Town.
 Compost has unique requirements to haul, and it is not as profitable for private haulers as the other streams.
 Additionally, for over 10 years the Town of Brattleboro has participated in one of the most successful composting operations in the New England, through its partnership with the Windham Solid Waste Management District.
 We hope to build on that success, which protects the environment and rebuilds our soils, while building our economy.
+This change is anticipated to take effect on July 1, 2026.
+The change is dependent on the outcome of Open Town Meeting.

-Solid Waste guidance and resources on the Town website have been updated to reflect the new arrangement, please view the Disposal Guide, Cheat-Sheets, and Pick-up Schedule, which are designed to be easily printable and put on the fridge.
+• Solid Waste guidance and resources on the Town website have been updated to reflect the new arrangement, please view the Disposal Guide, Cheat-Sheets, and Pick-up Schedule, which are designed to be easily printable and put on the fridge.
+Look for these documents in the "Guides" section, toward the bottom of the solid waste page